viirre/laravel-dashboard-sl/README.md

 A friendly explanation of what your tile does.

-A tile for [Laravel Dashboard](https://docs.spatie.be/laravel-dashboard) that shows real time public transport data from [SL](https://sl.se).
+A tile for [Laravel Dashboard](https://docs.spatie.be/laravel-dashboard) that shows real time public transport data from [Stockholms Lokaltrafik](https://sl.se).

 ## Installation